duniter/duniter/doc/HTTP_API.md

 `pks/all` | Fingerprint of the key | By fingerprint string sort, ascending.
 `ucg/tht (GET)` | Hash of the THT entry + signature | By hash string sort, ascending.
 `ucg/peering/peers (GET)` | Hash of the peering entry + signature | By hash string sort, ascending.
+`ucg/peering/keys` | Fingerprint of the key | By hash string sort, ascending.
 `hdc/amendments/view/[AMENDMENT_ID]/memberships` | Hash of the membership + signature | By hash string sort, ascending.
 `hdc/amendments/view/[AMENDMENT_ID]/members` | Fingerprint of member's key fingerprint | By fingerprint string sort, ascending.
 `hdc/amendments/view/[AMENDMENT_ID]/voters` | Fingerprint of voter's key fingeprint | By fingerprint string sort, ascending.